 - Online information on everything Yashica, including the Electro camera line, come from far and wide, but all boils down to two original sources: the Yashica Guy and Yashica TLR.
 Some cite these sites as a source, others just shamelessly copy or quote information thereof.
 What it means is that you may save much Google time and go right there.
 The only downside of these sites is the byzantine navigation, but once align with the authors’ mind you may score.

 - Looking at the images presented in some of the sites reminds me that I am a hopeless photographer.
 Some images shown are stunning, I assume that is why they were posted.
 In comparison, my images are, well, pathetic.
 Guess this goes back to high school time where I had to pick an extracurricular activity, and the camera club was one of the few options that did not involve chasing a ball.
 There was a benefit though, as the camera club was run by the vice-principal, who kept the material in his room.
 As he got tired of it I was handed the darkroom key and later on his office key as well.
-The vice-principal office was connected to the school office, where the exam sheets were printed on a Gestetner machine and the discarded stencils ended in my hands.
+The vice-principal office was connected to the school office, where the exam sheets were printed on a Gestetner machine, and the discarded stencils ended in my hands.
 Needless to say that my popularity was running high, at least until a wise teacher figured how come that in some tests all got stellar marks, while wholesale failing on others.

 - The Yashica Electro line is referred to as a ‘poor man’s Leica’.
 I have an issue with this term, in this specific case and in general.
 The Electro line and the Leica line have probably two things in common, both are rangefinders and both are made of metal.
 That is where the comparison ends.

-The term ‘poor man’s’ bugs me as from the time I drove a RIP Ford Crown Victoria (that caught fire and burned down my garage and a Volvo that was parked by it).
+The term ‘poor man’ bugs me as from the time I drove a RIP Ford Crown Victoria (that caught fire and burned down my garage and a Volvo that was parked by it).
 Driving it I kept getting consolation remarks that it is a ‘poor man’s Cadillac’.
 It wasn’t.
 Further, when I did look into a Cadillac I ended up with a Lincoln Continental that was superior to any Cadillac.
 Nevertheless, even with the Continental, I kept getting the ‘poor man’ remarks.
 Go figure.
 I even sinned myself once, when I saw the (presumably) only Ford Capri in North America, a car that was actually designed as a poor man’s Mustang, and apparently offended the owner.

-- The subjects that raise most in the Yashica Electro reviews are batteries and ‘pad of death’.
-There are as many battery suggestions as camera reviews and a confusing array of replacement batteries of all denominations, that ends up being different names for the same battery.
+- The subjects that raise the most in the Yashica Electro reviews are batteries and ‘pad of death’.
+There are as many battery suggestions as camera reviews and a confusing array of replacement batteries of all denominations, that end up being different names for the same battery.
 The pad of death is widely discussed, seemingly a common peeve to the Electro owners.

 Yashica Electro Legacy

-The Yashica Electro line began in 1965, the last model introduced in 1975 and was sold till the early 1980s.
+The Yashica Electro line began in 1965, the last model was introduced in 1975 and was sold till the early 1980s.

 - The first model, the pretty Electro half viewfinder, was a part of the Yashica Half family, being a step-up of the half 17.
 It is the first model to feature the indicator light system in addition to the ASA selector dial, making it a foolproof semi-automatic camera with a fast lens to boot.
 The alternatives at the time were the Olympus Pen and the Canon Demi, with the Fuji Half and the Ricoh Auto Half lagging behind.
 All were introduced at about the same time.
 The market segment leader was the Pen, sold in different variants from 1959, where the last model was introduced in 1973.

-- The next model in the family were rangefinders, Electro 35 and the Electro 35 Professional.
+- The next model in the family were rangefinders, Electro 35, and the Electro 35 Professional.
 Two identical cameras save for the complexion, the Pro was black.
 A full 35mm format rangefinder, positioned against other Japanese makes, where no true American model was left.
-Even the models sold under American banner were all imports.
+Even the models sold under the American banner were all imports.
 The Electro was well received.
 Well built, simple to use, solid feel, good looks and well priced.
 All that drove sales of this model and its successors to just under 10 million units.
 Well built – as mentioned, I have six cameras, a mix of G, GS, GSN and GTN.
 One has been abused, one requires attention and the rest were just wiped clean, rust cleared from battery chamber and now all operate as new.
 The body shape borrowed from the Canonet line and features were similar to the Electro half.
 A bigger battery compensated for the power drain by the electrically operated shutter, so Yashica had a winner in their hands.

-- Next came the Electro G line, similar to the plain Electro, with gold plated contacts.
+- Next came the Electro G line, similar to the plain Electro, with gold-plated contacts.
 Marketing ruled again and this model came in several almost identical flavours:

 - G, with ASA selection to 500 instead of 400 at its predecessor.